mapbender/mapbender-documentation/en/customization/commands.rst

 	mapbender.print.queueable: true

-Read more about the general characteristics of queued print at :ref:`queued_print`.
+Read more about the general characteristics of queued print at :ref:`en/elements/export/printclient:Queued Print`.
 Also `here <https://github.com/mapbender/mapbender/pull/1070>`_

 The print assistant is then updated in the backend of Mapbender and two new lines appear: mode and queue.